ejgallego/interval/README.md

 `e` an expression involving real-valued operators.
 Sub-expressions that are not recognized by the tactic should be either terms `t` appearing in hypothesis inequalities `c3 <= t <= c4` or simple integers.
-The bounds `c1`, `c2`, etc are expressions that contain only constant leaves, e.g., `5 / sqrt (1 + PI)`.
+The bounds `c1`, `c2`, etc, are expressions that contain only constant leaves, e.g., `5 / sqrt (1 + PI)`.

 The complete list of recognized goals is as follows: